Blog

 Kennedy v.
 Louisiana

-The reason why Patrick Kennedy faced the death penalty for child rape in the first place is because the aggravated rape was very violent, necessitating emergency reconstructive surgery in order to repair the injuries of his eight year old stepdaughter.
+The reason why Patrick Kennedy faced the death penalty for child rape in the first place is that the aggravated rape was very violent, necessitating emergency reconstructive surgery in order to repair the injuries of his eight-year-old stepdaughter.

-Kennedy sought certiorari by arguing that similar laws in 5 other states doesn’t equate to a “national consensus.”
+Kennedy sought certiorari by arguing that similar laws in 5 other states don’t equate to a “national consensus.”
 He also claimed that the decision of Coker v.
-Georgia should apply to both adult and child rape, and that it was unfairly applied in order to single out black child rapists for the death penalty at a much higher rate than white child rapists.
+Georgia should apply to both adult and child rape and that it was unfairly applied in order to single out black child rapists for the death penalty at a much higher rate than white child rapists.

 In the end, Kennedy v.
 Louisiana concluded with a 5-4 decision that, yes, state law violates the Eighth Amendment by allowing the death penalty for the rape of a child, especially if the child victim did not die.

-The penalty for second degree rape – also known as forcible rape – includes 5 to 40 years in prison at hard labor.
-And finally, the penalty for third degree rape (simple rape) is maximum 25 years in jail at hard labor.
+The penalty for second-degree rape – also known as forcible rape – includes 5 to 40 years in prison at hard labor.
+And finally, the penalty for third-degree rape (simple rape) is maximum 25 years in jail with hard labor.

 louisiana death penalty for rape

 If you are facing charges for sex crimes such as aggravated rape, forcible rape, simple rape, or sexual battery, you have a legal right to hire strong legal representation.
-Baton Rouge criminal defense lawyers at the Law Offices of Ossie Brown have been helping their clients receive the best possible case outcomes – decreased fines, sentences, and charges – since 1984.
+Our Baton Rouge criminal defense lawyers have been helping their clients receive the best possible case outcomes – decreased fines, sentences, and charges – since 1984.
 We have the skill and experience necessary to do the same for you.
 Call our legal team at 225-343-1111 to schedule a free consultation today.

 Facebook